hudson-and-thames/mlfinlab/docs/source/implementations/onc.rst

 recursively repeated.

 Then, based on the t-statistic of the old and new clusterings it is checked whether the new clustering is better than the original one.
-If not, the old clustering is kept, otherwise the new one is taken.
+If not, the old clustering is kept, otherwise, the new one is taken.

-The output of the algorithm is the best clustering result, reordered correlation matrix, and silhouette scores.
+The output of the algorithm is the reordered correlation matrix, clustering result, and silhouette scores.

 Implementation
 ##############